bxparks/AceTime/USER_GUIDE.md

 ## SystemClock, TimeProviders and TimeKeepers

-The `acetime::provider` namespace contains classes needed to implement the SystemClock.
+The `acetime::clock` namespace contains classes needed to implement the SystemClock.
 The `TimeProvider` interface implements the `TimeProvider::getNow()` method which returns an `acetime_t`.
 The `TimeKeeper` subinterface of `TimeProvider` implements the `TimeKeeper::setNow(acetime_t)`